 Oswestry’s railway heritage is fascinating, built by one of Oswestry’s great characters, Thomas Savin, later mayor of Oswestry.
 Cambrian Heritage Railways, next to the Coach Station, run trains from Easter to Christmas and in 2020 will re-connect down to Weston Wharf and the local brewery and distillery.

-Ready to chill out?
-Wander into Cae Glas Park just a few steps away from the centre of the town and sit amongst the glorious flowers or challenge the family to a game of crazy golf or crown green bowls.
-You won’t find a more laid back way to spend a summer Sunday afternoon either – bring a picnic and enjoy one of the free concerts in the park.
+Cae Glas Park is in the centre of the town.
+It’s a traditional town park that has earned ‘well loved’ status.
+Sit amongst the glorious summer flowers or challenge the family to a game of crazy golf or crown green bowls.
+In summer – bring a picnic and enjoy one of the free concerts in the park.

-The evening scene in Oswestry can be as lively or laid back as you wish.
-Local restaurants celebrate all our wonderful local produce and if you really want to meet the locals, call in at one of our many pubs; you’ll find quiz nights, music or just a friendly corner to enjoy a pint of local ale.
+Spend your evening in Oswestry and try a local restaurant that celebrates all our local Shropshire produce.
+If you really want to meet the locals, call in at one of our many pubs; you’ll find quiz nights, live music or just a friendly corner to enjoy a pint of local ale.

 Visit Oswestry Town – you will be very welcome!